-The Executive Staff is a team of dedicated association professionals who work alongside the Board of Directors and volunteer leaders to further the association's mission.
+The ASCM Executive Staff is a team of dedicated association professionals who work alongside the ASCM Board of Directors and volunteer leaders to further the association's mission.

-Abe Eshkenazi is chief executive officer for ASCM.
+Abe Eshkenazi currently serves as the chief executive officer for ASCM.
 Prior to joining ASCM, Eshkenazi was the managing director for the Operations Consulting Group of American Express Tax and Business Services.

 Eshkenazi has provided business, operational, and compliance consulting services to professional service organizations, associations, and tax-exempt and government organizations.
 His leadership role included project management, business process redesign, and individual and organizational alignment, including design and implementation of outsource strategies.
 Eshkenazi has been a frequent speaker on outsourcing, nonprofit mergers, and strategic alliances.